-Facial recognition is used for door access control or to identify a person in a crowd.
-Door access uses face recognition algorithms that are built into the door reader.
-Face recognition in a crowd uses an IP camera and software described below.
+Facial recognition is used for door access control.
+The face recognition algorithms are built into the door reader.

 There are different methods used for matching facial biometrics.
 The simplest method measures various features of a person’s face, such as the distance between the eyes, or the position of the mouth to the nose.
 These geometric measurements or vectors are then coded and stored in a database for later comparison.
 This method is usually used for biometric door access control

 The second method is more complex and uses sophisticated algorithms including 3D facial processing.
 This methodology is used in our crowd type facial recognition system.
 It captures the full facial image and uses as much information as it can.
 It then uses various computer algorithms, including machine learning, to build a set of definition data.
 This statistical database increases the reliability of the facial recognition system.
 This is one of the methods used for finding a face in a crowd.
 It uses IP cameras and integrates with Video Management Software such as Ocularis 5.

 Three-dimensional face recognition (3D face recognition) is a method of facial recognition where the three-dimensional geometry of the human face is used.
 It has been shown that 3D face recognition methods can achieve significantly higher accuracy than their 2D counterparts, rivaling other biometric recognition.

 3D face recognition measures the geometry of rigid features on the face.
 This avoids such pitfalls of 2D face recognition algorithms as a change in lighting, different facial expressions, make-up and head orientation.

 - Identifies human subjects at a distance where the subject’s face is as little as 25 pixels high